joeledwards/node-aws/README.md

 #### s3.scanKeys

-Supplies an event emitter which supplies each key as as it is scanned from the S3 bucket.
+Supplies an async generator which yields each key as it is scanned from the S3 bucket.

 `s3.scanKeys(bucket, prefix, options)`
 - `bucket`: `string` | The bucket from which to list keys.
 - `prefix`: `string` | The prefix to which listed keys should be limited.
+- `options.limit`: `number` | The maximum number of keys to retrieve.
 - `options.delimiter`: `string` | The delimiter which should be used to group keys.
 - `options.includeMetadata`: `boolen` = `false` | Indicates whether each key should be supplied as an metadata-rich object instead of just they key name (string).

-Returns an event emitter.
+Returns an async generator.

-events:
-- `error` | An error ocurred while scanning S3 keys from the bucket.
-The `cause: Error` is supplied to the handler function.
-- `end` | No more keys are available (scanning completed successfully).
-- `key` | A key has been sent.
-If `includeMetadata = false`, the key is a `string` which is the key name.
-Otherwise it is an object: `{etag, key, size, timestamp}`.
+If `includeMetadata = false`, each generated key is a `string` which is the key name.
+Otherwise each generated key is an object: `{etag, key, size, timestamp}`.

 #### s3.scanLog